 The Yale EPS IDEA committee works to promote diversity, equity, and inclusion among the EPS and Yale communities and the larger New Haven area.
 We organize initiatives and events that engage and benefit Department members.

 The IDEA committee was formed in Fall 2019.
-It includes two faculty, two post-doctoral researchers or research staff, and two graduate students as members; as with other departmental committees, appointments are made by the Department Chair.
+It includes representatives of EPS faculty, post-doctoral researchers, research staff, graduate and undergraduate students; as with other departmental committees, appointments are made by the Department Chair.
 The committee reports to the Chair and consults with the Chair and the Directors of Graduate and Undergraduate Studies.

-Feel free to email any of us with comments and suggestions.
+Feel free to email the committee, or to any of us with comments and suggestions.
 We welcome ideas for programming and initiatives from members of the EPS community.
 If you have experienced or observed any form of discrimination, please reach out to the EPS Department Chair, the chair of the IDEA committee, and/or the Directors of Undergraduate and Graduate Studies.